Jamuna Bridge: Superstructure

 The main bridge deck is a multi-span precast prestressed concrete segmental structure, constructed by the balanced cantilever method.
 Each cantilever has 12 segments (each 4 m long), joined to a pierhead unit (2 m long) at each pier and by an in-situ stitch at mid span.
 The deck is internally prestressed and of single box section.
 The depth of the box varies between 6.5 metres at the piers to 3.25 metres at mid-span.
 An expansion joint is provided every 7 spans by means of a hinge segment at approximately quarter span.
 The segments were precast and erected using a two-span erection gantry.The erection gantry was designed by Butterley Engineering Ltd. from Ripley, Derbyshire, UK and at 200m long was thought to be one of the largest in the world at that time.

 Multipurpose Bridge

-Apart from restricted four lane road carriageway, the Jamuna Bridge carries a dual broad and metre gauge railway track.
-It also carries pylons for a powerline.
-Telecommunication cables are installed inside the box.
+In addition to a road carriageway, the Jamuna Bridge carried a dual broad and metre gauge railway track.
+It also carries pylons for a powerline and telecommunication cables are installed inside the box.
 A high pressure gas pipe line is installed underneath the south cantilever of the deck slab of the box girder.
-The extension of the bridge cost $134 million extra later on.
-The Bangladesh Bridge Authority has a plan to widen the road carriage way by removing the existing rail tracks.
-The new Jamuna Rail Bridge is now in operation and there is no train movement on the existing Jamuna Bridge.
+After the opening of the Jamuna Railway Bridge, The Bangladesh Bridge Authority removed the rail tracks to widen the road carriageway.